Understanding HR Roles: How Do HR Executives and HR Generalists Differ in Responsibilities?

 nizar_pa

-Shashank, an HR generalist, means a person who looks after everything like recruitment, training, compensation, and statutory compliances without any specialization - a one-man show.
+Shashank, an HR generalist, is a person who manages everything such as recruitment, training, compensation, and statutory compliances without any specialization—a one-man show.

 ameya2025

-My perception sometimes makes me feel that there is nothing called as "Generalist" in Human Resource function.
+My perception sometimes makes me feel that there is nothing called a "Generalist" in the Human Resource function.
 My definition of a Generalist is a person with a wide array of knowledge, the opposite of which is a specialist.
-And all HR people must agree that HR itself is a niche category function which can only be done by a specialist.
-We easily call it Generalist, but does something like this actually exist or did someone, for their own benefit, mold the role of a specialist into a generalist for their own benefits, i.e., making one person do all jobs.
+All HR people must agree that HR itself is a niche category function that can only be done by a specialist.
+We easily call it Generalist, but does something like this actually exist, or did someone, for their own benefit, mold the role of a specialist into a generalist for their own benefits, i.e., making one person do all jobs?

 Yashoda_Thapa